-^{} The Wells Fargo Stable Return Fund invests in investment contracts and security-backed contracts.
+The Wells Fargo Stable Return Fund invests in investment contracts and security-backed contracts.
 An investment contract is a contract issued by a financial institution to provide a stated rate of return to the buyer of the contract for a specified period of time.
 A security-backed contract has similar characteristics as a traditional investment contract and is comprised of two parts: the first part is a fixed-income security or portfolio of fixed-income securities; the second part is a contract value guarantee (wrapper) provided by a third party.
 Wrappers provide contract value payments for certain participant-initiated withdrawals and transfers, a floor crediting rate, and return of fully accrued contract value at maturity.
-The average market yield of the Wells Fargo Stable Return Fund was 0.94% and 1.56% for the years ended December 31, 2012 and 2011, respectively.
-There are no unfunded commitments or reserves as of December 31, 2012 and 2011.
+The average market yield of the Wells Fargo Stable Return Fund was 1.36% and 0.94% for the years ended December 31, 2013 and 2012, respectively, and its average yield based on the interest rate credited to participants was 1.52% and 1.95% for the years ended December 31, 2013 and 2012, respectively.
+There are no unfunded commitments or reserves as of December 31, 2013 and 2012.
 Certain events may limit the ability of the Wells Fargo Stable Return Fund to transact at contract value with the issuer of the investment contracts.
 The Plan administrator does not believe that the occurrence of any of these events, which would limit the Plan's ability to transact at contract value with participants, is probable.